 Eat!
 Food is Nutrition

 Many people eat far too much processed foods these days.
-Processed foods are those fancy deli meats, boxed and canned goods, and other food-like items with an ingredient list longer than this article.
+Processed foods are those fancy deli meats, boxed and canned goods.
+Those and other food-like items have an ingredient list longer than this article.

 Just a quick tip; if there are more than 5 ingredients in a food item, then it’s best to leave it on the shelf because it won’t provide sustained energy or improve muscle quality.
 What it will do is those chemicals (toxins) will get lodged in your fat stores and cause fat gain and cellulite over time if you consistently eat them.

-Now, the foods that you need to eat in your figure diet are those that actually nourish your body and don’t weigh you down.
+The foods you should eat are those that actually nourish your body and don’t weigh you down.
 Food from Mother Nature is designed to help your body function, and if you can manipulate the calories and macros just right you can even build and sculpt a killer physique!

-To be prepared for your contest you need to eat enough calories for energy to workout and for your body to build muscle.
-For some athletes this can be as low as 1500 calories a day and for others it can be as high as 2000 calories a day.
-Everyone is different so it’s very important to eat the right amount of calories to build muscle, but not excess body fat.
+To be prepared for your contest you need to eat enough calories for energy to workout and to build muscle.
+For some, this can be as low as 1500 calories a day.
+For others it can be as high as 2000 calories a day.
+Everyone is different.
+Therefore, it’s very important to eat the right amount of calories to build muscle and not excess body fat.

 Increase Carbs as Necessary

-Other strategies to nail center stage are eating carbohydrates.
-Carbs provide energy, but it’s important to know what carbs to eat, in what amount, and when to eat them that will benefit you best to build muscle.
+Other figure diet strategies to nail center stage are eating carbohydrates.
+Carbs provide energy.
+However, it’s important to know what carbs to eat, in what amount, and when to eat them.
 The timing of carbs in a muscle-building phase and fat-loss contest prep phase can vary greatly.